MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 Scenario 3: Barcode event

 This scenario targets professional hardware devices, typically with laser-based barcode scanners, offering greater flexibility to developers.
-It is only supported by hardware barcode scanners, such as Zebra or Datalogic, running Android 11 and above (there’s no support for iOS).
+It's only supported by hardware barcode scanners, such as Zebra or Datalogic, running Android 11 and above (there’s no support for iOS).
 With this scenario, developers register a barcode subscriber that listens for subsequent barcode events on the AL side.
 When the hardware scans a barcode, its value is sent to the Business Central mobile app and then to AL code.
 In other words, AL code can intercept an event from an Android device and process the decoded barcode further.
 Additionally, this scenario supports scanning barcodes and building up a document without interacting with any UI.
 ## Section heading

 <!--add your content here-->